 We hope that you see in our 'This Tavern' video a glimpse of what we felt and witnessed:

-the resilience of staff who held the line,
+the resilience of staff who hold the line,

-the vendors who had our back, and the incredible community of customers,
+the vendors who have our back, and the incredible community of customers,

 neighbors and friends whose support has renewed and sustained us.

 Photographer & Videographer